In most things, age is nothing but a number—but when it comes to financial planning, age DEFINITELY matters. #ProsperityFinancialGroup

 For same-age couples, the standard withdrawal recommendation hovers around 4 percent, with a raise for inflation in each subsequent year.
 This tends to work well when each partner retires at the same time and makes withdrawals at the same rate throughout retirement.

 But when a mixed-age couple wants to retire, the withdrawal rate drops to what is appropriate for the youngest person.
 For an age-gap couple—say, one in their 60s, one in their late 40s—the withdrawal rate would need to be scaled back to a more modest percentage, likely around 2 to 2.5 percent.

 Your safe withdrawal rate also depends on how much guaranteed income you have.
 For instance, if you’re a couple with 95 percent of your income guaranteed, you’d be able to withdraw 5 percent per year.
 If you have only 5 percent guaranteed income, expect to take out 2 percent per year.

-Consult with a Fiduciary Financial Advisor who can help you create a retirement financial model that accounts for your full unique financial situation.
+Your Fiduciary Financial Advisor can help you create a retirement financial model that accounts for your full unique financial situation.

 Retirement Tools for Strategic Planning

 When planning for retirement with a younger spouse, your financial portfolio can benefit from additional retirement tools.
 Strengthen your retirement plan with strategies to maximize your health insurance, long-term care insurance, and life insurance.